EASE THE FINANCIAL AND EMOTIONAL BURDENS OF DIVORCE

 Under the best of circumstances, divorce is a stressful process.
 When couples litigate issues before a judge, the emotional toll and the expense increase exponentially.
 Fortunately, there are ways to simplify your divorce and reduce costs while still achieving your goals for the future.
 For many couples, mediation or collaborative divorce are useful tools for removing impediments to a settlement on important issues such as child custody, child support, spousal support and the division of marital property.
-At the Divorce Mediation Center of Ridgefield/Danbury, LLC, we have the knowledge and skill to guide you through the mediation or collaborative divorce process toward a mutually acceptable, cost-effective resolution of your most difficult divorce issues.
+Attorney Ferrante has the knowledge and skill to guide you through the mediation or collaborative divorce process toward a mutually acceptable, cost-effective resolution of your most difficult divorce issues.

 Mediation and Collaborative Divorce offer many advantages to litigation for those seeking to divorce or separate: